Conan local cache: concurrency, Continuous Integration, isolation¶

 - Continuous Integration (CI) environments, in which multiple jobs can also work concurrently.
 Moreover, these environments would typically want to run with different user credentials, different remote configurations, etc. Note that using Continuous Integration with the same user, with isolated machine instances (virtual machines), or with sequential jobs is perfectly possible.
 For example, we use a lot CI cloud services of travis-ci and appveyor.

 - Independent per project management and storage.
-If as a single developer you want to manage different projects with different user credentials (for the same remote, having different users for different remotes is also fine), consuming packages from different remotes, you might find that having a single user configuration is not enough.
-Having independent caches might allow also to take away with you very easily the requirements of a certain project.
+If as a single developer you want to manage different projects with different user credentials and/or different remotes, you might find that having multiple independent caches makes it easier.

 Use an absolute path or a path starting with ~/ (relative to user home).
 In Windows do not use quotes.

 $ SET CONAN_USER_HOME=c:\data $ conan install . # call conan normally, config & data will be in c:\data

 $ export CONAN_USER_HOME=/tmp/conan $ conan install . # call conan normally, config & data will be in /tmp/conan